shreyansh26/Personal-Website/content/post/2021-12-28_model_deployment_using_aws_lambda/index.md

 2. How to push the Docker container to Amazon ECR
 3. Add a Lambda Function for your model
 4. Make a REST API using Amazon API Gateway to access your model
-5. Automate the whole process using Github Actions, so that any updates to the model can take effect immediately.
+5. Automate the whole process using Github Actions, so that any updates to the model can take effect immediately
-6. Make a Streamlit app to make a UI to access the REST API (for the model deployed on AWS).
+6. Make a Streamlit app to make a UI to access the REST API (for the model deployed on AWS)

 **All the code can be found in my [Github repository](https://github.com/shreyansh26/Iris_classification-AWS-Lambda-PoC).**